cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/multiarch-build/multiarch-build.md

   - `<PROJECT_NAME>-test`
   - `<PROJECT_NAME>-prod`
     The test and prod project refer to deployment environments that could be used later on by ArgoCD.
 These two projects only exist on the workload clusters as we are not deploying the images to the development cluster.

+!!! note
-    Note that deploying the images in a **multi-cloud/cluster** environment requires more setup, using [Red Hat Advanced Cluster Management](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and the [Submariner add-on](https://submariner.io/).
+    Deploying the images in a **multi-cloud/cluster** environment requires more setup, using [Red Hat Advanced Cluster Management (RHACM)](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and the [Submariner add-on](https://submariner.io/).

 ### Run the Tekton pipelines

-Using the `ìgc pipeline` command, we can run the Tekton pipelines.
+Using the `igc pipeline` command, we can run the Tekton pipelines.
 The services we will be using are available [here](https://github.com/ibm-ecosystem-lab/multiarch-deployment-showcase-repos).
 Login to the development cluster, select the `dev` project and run the command :

 ![igc pipeline](./images/igc-pipeline.png)

 !!! note
-    The git credentials are only used to create webhooks for the pipelines, wrong git credentials will not prevent the pipeline to run.
+    The git credentials are only used to create webhooks for the pipelines, wrong git credentials will not prevent the pipeline to run, but code changes on the git repository will not trigger automatically the pipeline.

 We can check afterwards the pipeline execution on the dev cluster :